CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-pivotal-cloud-foundry.md

 **What are some known limitations?**

 * Accounts requiring two-factor authentication cannoit successfully deploy PCF.
 Create a new service account dedidicated to PCF.
+* PCF deployments can only be made to the accounts primary datacenter.